 Pads, or sanitary napkins, are made of absorbent materials that are placed on the inside of the underwear to absorb menstrual blood.
 They come in varying sizes from panty liners, which are the thinnest pads, to “super” or “overnight” pads that are made to be worn for a particularly heavy flow.
 Many are disposable (one-time use only) and can be typically be purchased at pharmacies and grocery stores in the personal hygiene aisle.
 There are reusable varieties available as well.
 With either type, some also have extra material that fold over the sides of the underwear called “wings.”
 These wings help to hold the pad in place and to prevent leakage.

 To answer your question about dangers and risks with tampon use, the biggest concern is the possibility of developing toxic shock syndrome (TSS).
-This is a rare, but serious bacterial infection (you can read more about it in the Go Ask Alice!
-Q&A, Lost tampon).
+This is a rare, but serious bacterial infection.
 To reduce your risk, here are a few tips:

 - Be careful not to scratch or scrape your skin when inserting the tampon.